Nun rape case: Decks cleared for Bishop Franco's return to pastoral duties | Law-Order

 Decks have been cleared for former Jalandhar Bishop Franco Mulakkal's return to the pastoral duties, as the Vatican has accepted a Kerala court's decision, acquitting him of rape charges by a nun, a church source said on Sunday.

-In September 2018, the Bishop was temporarily relieved of his responsibilities of the diocese by Pope Francis after he was questioned by the Kerala police over rape charges leveled by the nun.
+In September 2018, the Bishop was temporarily relieved of his responsibilities of the diocese by Pope Francis after he was questioned by the Kerala police over rape charges levelled by the nun.

-The Apostolic nuncio said this to a group of priests of the Jalandhar diocese in response to a query regarding the delay in the Vatican accepting the Indian court's decision on rape charges against Bishop Franco, the well-informed source told PTI.
+The Apostolic nuncio said this to a group of priests of Jalandhar diocese in response to a query regarding the delay in Vatican accepting Indian court's decision on rape charges against Bishop Franco, the well informed source told PTI.

-Asked whether Bishop Franco would return to the Jalandhar diocese to serve as its Bishop, the source said since the Bishop is directly under the command of the Pope, the authority of fixing his responsibilities rests with the ''Holy Sea'' itself.
+Asked whether Bishop Franco would return to Jalandhar diocese to serve as its Bishop, the source said since the Bishop is directly under the command of the Pope, the authority of fixing his responsibilities rest with the ''Holy See'' itself.

 The Vatican's decision to accept the court verdict came four months after the Additional District and Sessions Court I, Kottayam, acquitted the bishop, saying the prosecution failed to produce evidence against the accused.